 REITs first appeared in Australia in the early 1970s and have steadily grown in number, size and complexity.
-Today, there are about 50 REITs listed on the Australian Stock Exchange (ASX).
-Commonly referred to as A-REITs (and previously listed property trusts, or LPTs), listed REITs represent a total market capitalisation of around A$110 billion and are important players in the broader Australian market.2
+Today, there are 49 REITs listed on the Australian Stock Exchange (ASX).
+Commonly referred to as A-REITs (and previously listed property trusts, or LPTs), listed REITs represent a total market capitalisation of around A$146 billion and are important players in the broader Australian market.2

 There is also a substantial unlisted REIT sector in Australia, with both listed REIT managers and privately owned fund managers managing unlisted real estate funds targeting Australian and offshore institutional investors and sovereign wealth funds, primarily through syndicate, club and joint venture style structures.

-As a result, larger real estate transactions in Australia tend to reflect a securitised model involving large-scale mergers and acquisitions, takeovers, spinoffs and other securities market transactions (as distinct from the more traditional real estate conveyancing).
-The past 12 months have seen more subdued activity in the sector, with the onset of covid-19 leading to the few active takeovers being discontinued, as well as the withdrawal of a number of portfolio sales from the market.
+As a result, larger real estate transactions in Australia tend to reflect a 'securitised' model involving large-scale mergers and acquisitions, takeovers, spinoffs and other securities market transactions (as distinct from the more traditional real estate conveyancing).
+The past 12 months has seen a return to higher levels of activity in parts of the sector, with a number of large portfolio transactions, as well as takeover activity and investor activism focusing on wholesale property funds.

 Australian REITs have attracted substantial investment from offshore, including significant inflow from Asia and a number of large sovereign wealth funds, with the lower Australian dollar in recent years (reflecting record low interest rates) and relative economic stability being key contributors to the comparative attractiveness of Australian real estate.
-In 2019, total foreign investment in the sector was estimated at over A$12 billion, involving about 60 transactions.3
+In 2020, total foreign investment in the sector was estimated at over A$6 billion, involving about 46 transactions.3

-International private equity firms and Australian-based private equity-style real estate managers have also been active in the Australian market, both as acquirers and sellers, over the earlier part of the past 12-month period.
+International private equity firms, and Australian-based private equity-style real estate managers, have also been active, in the Australian market, both as acquirers and sellers, over the past 12 month period.

 Recent market activity